Off-Leash Camp FAQs

 Will my child spend the majority of the day interacting with animals?

-All of our activities are geared towards teaching animal care, handling, and welfare.
-We try to have at least two different animal interactions every day, but that can sometimes vary depending on animal availability and behaviour.
+All of our activities are geared towards teaching campers about animal care, handling and welfare.
+We try to have at least three 20-minute animal interactions every day, but that can sometimes vary depending on animal availability and behaviour.
 Our top priorities are the well-being and safety of both the campers and our animals.
 We provide a fun and safe learning environment for our campers, and one that is free of undue stress on the animals.

 How do you choose which animals the campers will interact with?

 Our animals are carefully screened before they take part in the camp program.
-All animals that participate in the “Off-Leash” day camps are behaviourally assessed for suitability in being with children, as well as health checked by our animal care team.
+All animals that participate in OHS programs are behaviourally assessed for suitability in being with children, as well as health checked by our animal care team.
 Additional animals may be brought in through the Humane Education program, or accompanying our guest speakers.

 Can my child attend more than one camp?